rbind/blog.jemu.name/content/posts/2020-05-25-hugo-theme-components-modules-and-all-i-wanted-was-some-shortcodes/index.en.md

 Okay, there is a decent workaround to ease local testing with modules, but first, let's walk through the steps to use Hugo modules instead of theme components + `git` submodules.

 After skimming [this helpful post on the Hugo forums][modules-for-dummies], I realized that the thing I wanted to use as a module didn't even need special configuration, meaning I didn't need to run `hugo mod init` in my `jemsugo` repo (apparently), and I didn't need my theme to be specially configured as well.
-All it took (I think), was to declare *my blog itself* a Hugo module by running this in it's root directory:
+All it took (I think), was to declare *my blog itself* a Hugo module by running this in its root directory:

 {{< codecaption lang="bash" caption="Substitute the repo spec accordingly (or maybe remove it?
 I'm not sure)" >}}
 hugo mod init github.com/rbind/blog.jemu.name